iOS In-App Automation Customization

 Custom adapters

 Providing an adapter allows defining the behavior of the custom type or overriding any of the default message types.
 The adapter will be created by the in-app messaging manager when a message’s schedule is triggered.
-Once created, the adapter will be called to first prepare the in-app message, giving the adapter time to download any resources such as images.
-After the adapter prepares the message, the adapter will be called to display the message.
+Once created, the adapter can define when the message is ready to display and the display behavior.

-After the message is displayed, the caller of the display method must be notified that the message is finished displaying by passing a UAInAppMessageResolution into the display method’s completion handler.
+After the message is displayed, the caller of the display method must be notified that the message is finished displaying by returning a CustomDisplayResolution when finished.
 This will allow for subsequent in-app messages to be displayed.

 }